f5devcentral/f5-cli/docs/examples/troubleshooting.rst

 Ignore HTTPS warnings
 ---------------------

-To ignore HTTPS warnings while the SDK is making HTTP requests, set the following environment variable prior to using the SDK.
+To ignore HTTPS warnings while the SDK is making HTTP requests, configure the following setting.

 ::

-    export PYTHONWARNINGS="ignore:Unverified HTTPS request"
+    f5 config set-defaults --disable-ssl-warnings true

 ..
 WARNING::
     This is not recommended for production use, please configure the BIG-IP with a valid certificate.